-Students who do not complete the official process of declaring their major/concentration or required minor will have a registration hold placed on their Banner account in the fall of the junior year.
-The hold prevents registration for spring term courses.
+Students who do not complete the official process of declaring their major/concentration or required minor will have a registration hold placed on their Banner account in the fall of their junior year.
+The hold prevents registration for spring term courses until the declaration process is completed.